CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/AdvancedRules/WeaponCombatSkills.md

 There is obviously overlap certain Weapon Combat Skills.
 For melee Weapon Combat Skills, weapon reach, footwork, and the biomechanics of swinging a weapon have some overlap.
 For ranged Weapon Combat Skills, having a proper base, judging the distance, leading your targets, aiming and releasing the projectile smoothly are examples of the overlap.
 Narrators should allow a character to gains Weapon Combat Skills, though of a lesser level, in similar Weapon Combat Skills in regards to size and function.
 This not only allows characters to experiment with new weapons but also makes narrative sense.

-Starting with the weapon skill your character currently possesses, each horizontal (right and left on the table) or vertical (up and down on the table) jump is -1 reduction to the skill you've moved to.
-When moving horizontally within a Size type, you may loop around the other side of the table as if it were right beside it.
+Starting with the weapon skill your character currently possesses, each vertical (up and down on the table) jump is -1 reduction to the skill you've moved to.
 You cannot go below 0 on a combat skill for either melee or ranged weapons via the table below.

 ### Melee Weapon Combat Skill Transfer